donaldtuttle/QOFT_Glyphogenic_Public/Ξ_Equation_Summary.md

 > Ξ(ψ) is the space in which ψ renders itself.
 > Γ(ψ) is how the rendering twists memory and meaning.

+This is the symbolic DNA of the engine.
+It says: “The act of observing Ξ is the sum of the observer and the semantic field they entangle.”

 ## Purpose: